thomasnield/oreilly_sql_fundamentals_for_data/notes_and_slides/sql_fundamentals_notes.md

 ### Exercise 6.2

-Get the average temperature by quarter and month, where a “quarter” is “Q1”, “Q2”, “Q3”, or “Q4” reflecting months 1-3, 4-6, 7-9, and 10-12 respectively.
+Get the average temperature by quarter and year, where a “quarter” is “Q1”, “Q2”, “Q3”, or “Q4” reflecting months 1-3, 4-6, 7-9, and 10-12 respectively.

 **ANSWER**